tjw218/pmp-wordpress/README.md

 ![A post pushed to the PMP](/assets/img/pmp-story-bradbury.png)

+Note that any WordPress Tags you add to the post will be pushed to the PMP.
+Likewise if you assign a Group, Series, or Property to the post they will become part of the data associated with the post when pushed to the PMP.

 ## Groups & Permissions

 By default all content in the PMP is public, unless access is restricted by the publisher.
 Access can be limited by creating a Group, and then adding Users to the Group.
 See the [PMP Docs in permissions](https://support.pmp.io/guides#pmp-terminology-permissions) for more on how this works in the PMP.